Varun-Nirala/ProjectCpp/scaleImage/README.md

 LIMITATION
 ----------
-Tested only for the targa images created via GIMP application [very few targa image sampel images over internet].
+Tested only for the targa images created via GIMP application [very few targa sample images over internet].
 GIMP provide the way to export any image as targa file but with/without RLE and origin as top/bottom left.
 Bilinear will not work with image having/using colormap information.